thamin-tbn/Final-Project-cp/README.md

 #### Problem Statement

-In your program, receive the signal.
+In your program, receive the signal.<br/>
-Implement the convolution function.
+Implement the convolution function.<br/>
-Find the appropriate filter.
+Find the appropriate filter.<br/>
-Perform convolution of the signal with the appropriate filter and separate the signals for the two offices separately in the output.
+Perform convolution of the signal with the appropriate filter and separate the signals for the two offices separately in the output.<br/>

 For example consider our two signals is cos(0.2π*t) and cos(0.02π*t).